H D - S E N S E I

 Audio:

 Comes in two 'original language' flavors - English: DTS-HD 'Lossless" Master Audio 5.1 (a first for Sony I believe), and an English Dolby TrueHD 5.1 track.
 There are also 2 optional DUBs: in French: Dolby TrueHD 5.1, and Spanish: Dolby TrueHD 5.1.
 Sound was very good (DTS) - possibly even a notch better than the image.
-Either/or it still sounds wonderful.
+Either/or - it still sounds wonderful.
 No complaints whatsoever.
+Optional subtitles support the audio in your choice of English (CC), English, French, Spanish, Portuguese, Chinese, Korean, or Thai.
+My Oppo has identified it as being a region FREE disc playable on Blu-ray machines worldwide.

 Extras:

-Sony offers some very competent supplements (for both the Blu-ray and the SD 2-disc editions simultaneously).
+Sony offers some very competent supplements (for both the Blu-ray and the SD 2-disc editions simultaneously released).
 Disc one - on top of the three branched version of the film (Original Theatrical Version (1977) - Special Edition (1980) and Director's Cut from 1998) you get an option to receive onscreen cues to distinguish the, often subtle, alternations between the three versions.
 I suspect only real zealots might utilize it but the option distinguishes the thoroughness of the extras.
 On disc 2 the "Encounters" button gives you the option of three different documentaries (all from different eras).
 "Watch the Skies" is a six minute featurette - kinda cute and nostalgic and the perfect short length.
 "The Making of Close Encounters" is the 1.5 hour documentary with plenty of talking heads and input from many sources discussing conceptual ideas for the film and beyond.
 I believe it was made in 1997 by Laurent Bouzereau.
 This was also found on the last SD edition.
 New for this (and the SD 'Ultimate') release is "Steven Spielberg: 30 Years of 'Close Encounters'".
 It is given to us in 1080i and lasts about 20+ minutes of Spielberg talking about the film and its importance to his career.
 Under a new heading there are also 7 deleted scenes (about 10 minutes in total) - probably not entertaining excepting for the die-hard fans.
 Also included is a very nice 64-page Collectible Book and a small poster with a flow chart on the back.
 Well - it seems we have everything but a commentary although the film seems not to require that collaboration with all the supplement material provided.
-Sony went to town with bells and whistles here.
+Sony went to town and fans will appreciate.

 Menus